 The powerful Percy family held extensive estates throughout the north of England, but his position as Warden of the West March enabled Salisbury to exert a great deal of authority in the north-west, in spite of holding only Kendal and Penrith, which the Percies resented.
 In addition, the senior Neville line, who descended from Ralph Neville's first marriage to Margaret Stafford and who were related by marriage to the Percys, resented the settlement of their inheritance dispute with Richard Neville.

 In 1448, during the renewal of the war with Scotland, Northumberland caused offence by marching his forces through Salisbury's West March.
 Northumberland was defeated at the Battle of Sark, and Salisbury was excluded from the subsequent peace negotiations, further inflaming the already poor relations between the two influential families.Sherrif Hutton Castle

 Northumberland's son, Lord Egremont, further stirred up trouble in Yorkshire, particularly in York, and at Neville's castle of Sheriff Hutton (pictured right).
-In August 1453, Egremont assembled a force with the intent of waylaying Salisbury as he travelled to Sheriff Hutton after attending the wedding of his son Thomas Neville.
+In August 1453, Egremont assembled a force with the intent of waylaying Salisbury as he traveled to Sheriff Hutton after attending the wedding of his son Thomas Neville.
 Although Salisbury arrived unharmed at the castle, the incident marked the beginning of a Neville/Percy feud.

 In 1453, at the age of thirty-two, King Henry VI began to exhibit signs of serious mental illness.
 By means of a "sudden fright", he entered into a trance-like state reacting to and recognising no one.
 Catatonic schizophrenia or depressive stupor have been suggested as a likely diagnosis of the king's condition.
 Henry's cousin, Richard, Duke of York, the richest magnate in the land and considered by some to be the rightful heir to the throne, was married to Salisbury's sister Cecily Neville.
 York was appointed protector, to the annoyance of the Queen, Margaret of Anjou, who strongly felt that she and her party should govern England.